 Use the same process on pick-up cavity.
-Remember, the templates only 1/4 inch thick here and the pick-up holes are only 3/4 inches deep so you will not be removing the template.
+Remember, the template is only 1/4 inch thick here and the pick-up holes are only 3/4 inches deep so you will not be removing the template.
 The router bit extended to the maximum will make the correct 3/4 inch deep cut.
 Take it slow, and remove small amounts of wood until the correct dimensions are achieved.
-If you followed my advice and made the MDF templates this becomes much easier.